tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 #### Step 3: Examine Events in Event Hubs

-Once VM watch settings are successfully configured to use Event Hub as the output, VM watch restarts.
+Once VM watch settings are successfully configured to use Event Hubs as the output, VM watch restarts.
 Events start flowing into Event Hubs within a few minutes.
 You can use the [Azure portal](https://portal.azure.com/) to observe the incoming messages.
 The following screenshot shows data flowing into the Event Hub

-Also, you can use the [Event Hubs' Data Explorer](/azure/event-hubs/event-hubs-data-explorer) feature to view incoming event and content.
+Also, you can use the [Event Hubs Data Explorer](/azure/event-hubs/event-hubs-data-explorer) feature to view incoming event and content.
 The following screenshot shows Event Hubs Data Explorer.